AnyDSL/traversal/README.md

 # Traversal #

-This is the main repository for the impala traversal code.
+This is the main repository for the AnyDSL traversal code.

 ### Building ###